elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### What is the common characteristic of all special characters in JavaScript?
+### What is the one thing that all special characters in JavaScript have in common?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> All special characters should start with a backslash character known as the escape character.</div><br />
+  <div><strong>Interview Response:</strong> All special characters start with a backslash character known as the escape character.</div><br />
-  <div><strong>Technical Response:</strong> All special characters start with a backslash character \.
-It is also called an “escape character”.
-We might also use it if we wanted to insert a quote into the string.<br />
+  <div><strong>Technical Response:</strong> Every special character begins with a backslash (\) character.
+It is also known as an "escape character."
+We could also use it to insert a quotation inside the string.<br />
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />